 Real Madrid face Barcelona in the El Classico on Sunday with the Catalan outfit already crowned La Liga Champions.
 Some might write off this game as inconsequential, but there are some questions that this tie might be begging to answer.

 All these, when considered, could provide us with some potential fireworks at the Camp Nou, with Real Madrid possibly intent on a revenge of the 3 nil defeat they suffered at the hands of Barcelona at the Santiago Bernabeu last December

 There is also a chance for Real Madrid to finish in second place above city rivals Atletico Madrid as the gap between the two can be closed further as Real Madrid now have a game in hand.

-For Barcelona, Iniesta will be raring to go albeit the issue of a small knock he should shake off before kickoff.
+For Barcelona, Iniesta will be raring to go albeit the issue of a small knock which he should shake off before kickoff.
 Coutinho, Rakitic, and Busquets are likely to play a part in the game, with Messi and Suarez leading the line to ensure that their side emerges unscathed with their unbeaten record maintained 100% after Madrid’s visit.

 In the last 5 competitive meetings between the sides, there have been 2 wins apiece and a draw between both sides.
-Zidane’s men may not be keen on exerting themselves much in this tie, but will gladly welcome any chance to spoil Barcelona’s unbeaten run this season, bearing the defeat they suffered from Barcelona at the Camp Nou in mind.
-Barcelona has a record to play for and will be intent on maintaining the unbeaten run.
-A draw seems likely!
+Zidane’s men may not be keen on exerting themselves much in this tie, but will gladly welcome any chance to spoil Barcelona’s unbeaten run this season, bearing the defeat they suffered from Barcelona at Santiago Bernabeu in mind.